network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ### Example

-An obscure service provider hosting an RPM Test Server instance for their organization (obs.cr) on the "rpm.obs.cr" host would return the following answers to PTR and SRV conventional DNS queries:
+An obscure service provider hosting an Responsiveness Test Server instance for their organization (obs.cr) on the "rpm.obs.cr" host would return the following answers to PTR and SRV conventional DNS queries: